nitin42/animate-components/CONTRIBUTING.md

 ```

 ### Running the animations
 To check wether the animations and its properties are working, there is a [starter kit]().
-Import any newly created animation like this
+Example -

 ```javascript
 // ./starter/App.js